moryhassid/snake_game/README.md

 Moreover, I have added a scoreboard using pandas.

-When executing the game you will be requested to enter your name, afterwards,A timer will start and your snake will need to eat all the apple (red circle)
+When executing the game you will be requested to enter your name, afterwards a timer will start and your snake will need to eat all the apple (red circle)